edgio-docs/edgio-docs/src/pages/guides/develop/cli.md

 ### curl {/*curl*/}

 Uses `curl` to make a request to the specified URL, highlighting Edgio-specific telemetry information.
+See [Response](/guides/performance/response) for more information around response headers and telemetry values.

 #### Options {/*options*/}